dcfSec/ReqDB/README.md

 ## Configuration

+### Base Configuration

 The base configuration is done via environment variables:

 ```sh
 FLASK_APP=ReqDB            # Name of the Flask app